 How Often To Walk Your Puppy

 How often you walk your puppy can depend on a number of different factors including their age, size, weight and breed.
+For example, if you have high-energy breeds like Belgian Malinois puppies, more frequent and longer walks may be required.
 For many dog breeds, they may be unlikely to need much walking during their puppy months, as many puppies tend to use up a lot of energy at home playing.

 Puppies will likely need to go to the toilet frequently, so taking them outside for bathroom breaks could be one way to help them get some fresh air and new experiences.
 You could take them out into your garden or for a few very short walks per day.
 This may often be down to your puppy’s preference and your schedule.